aspose-barcode-cloud/aspose-barcode-cloud-dotnet/docs/BarcodeApi.md

             var scanWindowSizes = new List<int?>(); // List<int?> | Scan window sizes in pixels.
 Allowed sizes are 10, 15, 20, 25, 30.
 Scanning with small window size takes more time and provides more accuracy but may fail in detecting very big barcodes.
 Combining of several window sizes can improve detection quality. (optional) var similarity = 1.2;  // double? | Similarity coefficient depends on how homogeneous barcodes are.
 Use high value for for clear barcodes.
 Use low values to detect barcodes that ara partly damaged or not lighten evenly.
 Similarity coefficient must be between [0.5, 0.9] (optional) var skipDiagonalSearch = true;  // bool? | Allows detector to skip search for diagonal barcodes.
 Setting it to false will increase detection time but allow to find diagonal barcodes that can be missed otherwise.
-Enabling of diagonal search leads to a bigger detection time. (optional) var australianPostEncodingTable = australianPostEncodingTable_example;  // string | Interpreting Type for the Customer Information of AustralianPost BarCode.Default is CustomerInformationInterpretingType.Other. (optional) var rectangleRegion = rectangleRegion_example;  // string |  (optional) var storage = storage_example;  // string | The image storage. (optional)
+Enabling of diagonal search leads to a bigger detection time. (optional) var readTinyBarcodes = true;  // bool? | Allows engine to recognize tiny barcodes on large images.
+Ignored if AllowIncorrectBarcodes is set to True.
+Default value: False. (optional) var australianPostEncodingTable = australianPostEncodingTable_example;  // string | Interpreting Type for the Customer Information of AustralianPost BarCode.Default is CustomerInformationInterpretingType.Other. (optional) var rectangleRegion = rectangleRegion_example;  // string |  (optional) var storage = storage_example;  // string | The image storage. (optional)